-1. Submitting a clearly defined exhibition request to the Exhibitions Committee.
-If feasible, the request should include 3-5 digital images representing the overall theme of the exhibition as examples accompanying images may be emailed to: email@example.com
+1. Submitting a clearly defined exhibition request to FAU Libraries.
+If feasible, the request should include 3-5 digital images representing the overall theme of the exhibition as examples.
+Accompanying images may be emailed to: firstname.lastname@example.org

-2. Submitting a request to the Committee at least ninety days prior to when the exhibit is to be mounted.
+2. Submitting a request to FAU Libraries at least ninety days prior to when the exhibit is to be mounted.

-3. Providing all in-exhibit signage (captions, titles, descriptions, signage etc.) and making sure the signage is properly printed and mounted for display.
+3. Providing all in-exhibit signage (captions, titles, descriptions, signage, etc.) and ensuring the signage is properly printed and mounted for display.

-4. Ensuring that all exhibition materials adhere to FAU campus and FAU Libraries’ regulations and guidelines.
+4. Ensuring all exhibition materials adhere to FAU campus and FAU Libraries’ regulations and guidelines.